 Spotlight on Reformers and Tools: Fighting Corruption and Demystifying Artificial Intelligence

 This session highlighted innovative projects undertaken and tools built by reformers in government and civil society to tackle some of the big open government challenges their countries face.
 The session provided inspiring entry points to spark conversations around new networks and ideas that attendants could consider adapting in your own jurisdictions and contexts.
 Stories from Brazil, Mexico, Ukraine and other countries were highlighted, as well as approaches around the effective use of different tools in tackling corruption and open government objectives more generally.
 Mario Picon focused his presentation on the Leveraging Transparency to Reduce Corruption program and its approach.

 Thursday July 19, 2018 13:30 – 15:00

-This session will focus on recent innovative work on the role of citizen empowerment and civic engagement on service delivery in countries including Indonesia and Tanzania.
-The facilitators, including R4D Senior Program Director Courtney Tolmie and Program Officer Preston Whitt, will present evidence and experiences from the work of Twaweza, the Open Democracy Advice Center, and the Transparency for Development project, followed by an interactive discussion highlighting the role of citizen engagement in social actions to improve health, education, and other outcomes.
-The goal of this session is to surface lessons from these organizations in a dynamic workshop to improve how our field leverages open governance to improve services and citizens’ lives.
+This session focused on recent innovative work on the role of citizen empowerment and civic engagement on service delivery in countries including Indonesia and Tanzania.
+The facilitators, including R4D Senior Program Director Courtney Tolmie and Program Officer Preston Whitt, presented evidence and experiences from the work of Twaweza, the Open Democracy Advice Center, and the Transparency for Development project, followed by an interactive discussion highlighting the role of citizen engagement in social actions to improve health, education and other outcomes.
+The goal of this session was to surface lessons from these organizations in a dynamic workshop to improve how our field leverages open governance to improve services and citizens’ lives.